cathylill/diversity-inclusion-primer/README.md

 # Diversity and Inclusion Primer
-Some practical tips for inclusive writing, job descriptions and community prganising.
+Some practical tips for inclusive writing, job descriptions and community organising.
 PR's and comments especially from folks with diverse perspectives welcome!

 *In most cases it’s best to not make a big deal of someone’s identity, don’t reduce people to tokens*
 - Promote people’s awesome work not their physical characteristics or identity.